 Lavender essential oil is quite possibly the best all-around essential oil on the market, with an excellent price tag as well!
 It’s great for destressing, inducing sleep, calming irritated skin, fighting off wrinkles, and moisturizing dry skin.

-As this formula contains water it will need a preservative, this will give you a shelf life of around nine months for your homemade body wash.
+As this body homemade wash formula contains water it will need a preservative, this will give you a shelf life of around nine months for your DIY body wash.
 I’m giving a guideline of using 1% but always check the manufacturer guidelines on the recommended amount, or speak with your supplier if it didn’t ship with instructions.

 - Place the glycerine into a small beaker/container, add the xanthan gum and stir until fully dissolved.
-If you have a small milk whisk this is great for this job.
+If you have a small milk whisk this is great for this job.11 grams Glycerine, 1 gram Xanthan Gum

-- Weigh out and place the distilled water and the Olivem1000 into the heatproof container.
+- Weigh out and place the distilled water and the Olivem1000 into the heatproof container.140 grams Distilled Water, 20 grams Olivem 1000

 - Place the water containing the water and Olivem1000 into a water bath to melt.
 You can do this by filling a saucepan with a couple of inches of water and bringing it up to a simmer.